nazish-qamar/image-classification-api/README.md

 ## Files Information
 ### 1. image_recognition_train.py
 #### The main file for constructing a CNN network and training it over MNIST data set.
-The trained model is saved for later to be used by the web API
+The trained model is saved for later to be used by the prediction API

 ### 2. image_recognition_test.py
 #### Contains the decorator for flask API which performs the tasks for predicting the image class.